Your Dogs and City Parks

 Beach Time for You and Your dog

 These restrictions do not apply to service animals, as defined by the Federal Americans with Disabilities Act (ADA).
-The ADA defines a service animal as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
+The ADA defines a service animal as any guide dog, signal dog or another animal individually trained to provide assistance to an individual with a disability.

 General Guidelines for Dog Owners

-In general, dogs are allowed on beaches after 6 p.m. from April 1st to October 31st or after 4:00 p.m. from November 1st to March 31st.
-Legally licensed dogs are allowed on the beach, and on sidewalks and park areas near the beach, during the night and early morning hours until 9 a.m., but they must be leashed.
+In general, dogs are allowed on beaches after 6:00 p.m. from April 1st to October 31st or after 4:00 p.m. from November 1st to March 31st.
+Licensed dogs are allowed on the beach, and on sidewalks and park areas near the beach, during the night and early morning hours until 9 a.m., but they must be leashed.

-It is unlawful to allow a dog to defecate on public property, and municipal Code, Sec 44.0304.1 requires a person to immediately remove any feces to a proper trash receptacle.
+It is illegal to allow a dog to defecate on public property, and Municipal Code, Sec 44.0304.1 requires a person to immediately remove any feces to a proper trash receptacle.
 Failure to do this is a violation of the law.
 Only unsighted people with guide dogs are exempt from this code section.

 Our beaches are fragile, and keeping them unspoiled is everybody's job.
 Doing your part keeps our beaches clean and beautiful, the way you and others like them and ensures a pleasant visit again and again.